ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 :::

 Text comment on transfer is encoded as opcode 0 (32 zero bits) + UTF-8 bytes of comment.
-Here's an example on how to convert it into bag of cells.
+Here's an example of how to convert it into a bag of cells.

 ```js
 let a = new TonWeb.boc.Cell();